awsdocs/amazon-appstream2-developer-guide/doc_source/doc-history.md

 The following table describes important additions to the AppStream 2\.0 service and the *Amazon AppStream 2\.0 Administration Guide* documentation before June 4, 2018\.

 **Note**
 Individual AppStream 2\.0 base image and AppStream 2\.0 agent releases are not included in this table\.
-For information about these releases, see [AppStream 2\.0 Base Image Version History](base-image-version-history.md) and [AppStream 2\.0 Agent Version History](agent-software-versions.md)\.
+For information about these releases, see [AppStream 2\.0 Base Image Release Notes](base-image-version-history.md) and [AppStream 2\.0 Agent Release Notes](agent-software-versions.md)\.

 | Change | Description | Date |